 Collective Minds is certified under ISO 27001, ISO 27017, and ISO 27018, and is compliant with SOC 1/2/3, GDPR, HIPAA, NIS2, GxP/GCP, GMP, ISPE GAMP, ALCOA+, and 21 CFR Part 11.

-All data is stored on AWS infrastructure in Frankfurt, Germany, with multi-availability zone replication for fault tolerance and data
+All data is stored on AWS infrastructure in Frankfurt, Germany, with multi-availability zone replication for fault tolerance and data sovereignty within the EU.

 Collective Minds acts as a data processor under GDPR.
 Data processing agreements (DPAs) are available for all customers.
-Personal data is
+Personal data is pseudonymized at the point of collection, and access is strictly controlled by role-based permissions.

 Yes.
 The platform meets HIPAA requirements for the handling of protected health information (PHI).
-A Business Associate Agreement (BAA) is
+A Business Associate Agreement (BAA) is available upon request.

 Research supports electronic signatures and maintains a complete, time-stamped, and tamper-evident audit log of every action taken within a project, meeting the requirements of 21 CFR Part 11 for clinical trial data.